zio/zio-logging/docs/overview/index.md

 ## Installation

-`ZIO-Logging` is available via maven repo so importing in `build.sbt` is sufficient:
+`ZIO-Logging` is available via maven repo.
+In order to use this library, we need to add the following line in our build.sbt file:

 ```scala
 libraryDependencies += "dev.zio" %% "zio-logging" % version